-Our building is closed, but the church carries on - and God is always present and always attentive.
+Our building is open and you are welcome to come in and pray or just enjoy a moment of peace - but God is always present wherever you are and always attentive.
 Christians believe it is good to pray to God at any time.

 This page shows some ways in which you can pray.
 Do try them out.

 If you would like us to pray for you, please fill in the form here.

 If you would like to pray but don't know where to start, here are some suggestions:

 You could start with the Lord's Prayer.
 It goes like this:

 Give us today our daily bread.